PHYSICS 1101 - Physics for the Life and Earth Sciences IA

 North Terrace Campus - Semester 1 - 2024

 General Course Information

-Course Code PHYSICS 1101 Course Physics for the Life and Earth Sciences IA Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites SACE Stage 2 Physics Subject Achievement grade of at least B- (under review)or equivalent, Mathematical Studies - other students may apply to Head of Physics for exemption Incompatible PHYSICS 1100, PHYSICS 1008, PHYSICS 1501 & PHYSICS 1508 Course Description This course provides an introduction to physics at university level for students who wish to major in biological or earth sciences (Physics IA/B and Mathematics IA/B are recommended for students interested in Biophysics or Geophysics ).
+Course Code PHYSICS 1101 Course Physics for the Life and Earth Sciences IA Coordinating Unit Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites SACE Stage 2 Physics Subject Achievement grade of at least B- or equivalent or Mathematical Methods (formerly Mathematical Studies) - other students may apply to Head of Physics for exemption Incompatible PHYSICS 1100, PHYSICS 1008, PHYSICS 1501 & PHYSICS 1508 Course Description This course provides an introduction to physics at university level for students who wish to major in biological or earth sciences (Physics IA/B and Mathematics IA/B are recommended for students interested in Biophysics or Geophysics ).
 It includes significant material not in SACE Stage 2 Physics.
 The emphasis is on physics concepts and their application to relevant problems in the earth and biological sciences rather than on the more theoretical or mathematical development of the concepts.
 It includes a study of forces and equilibrium, mechanical stress, energy, fluids, heat and DC electricity.
 Applications to biology and physiology will be emphasised.
 Practical problem solving.